couponroller/syslog-server/README.md

 - **callback** [Function] - Optional - Callback function called once the server socket is closed, receives an error object as argument should it fail.

 The stop function returns a Promise.
+It shuts down both UDP and TCP listeners (if enabled).

 ###### .isRunning()